emersonmolett/Project-1/README.md

     FREQUENTLY: The estimated share of people in this county who would say frequently
     ALWAYS: The estimated share of people in this county who would say always

-That ReadMe, including more information on methodology and attribution, is here: https://github.com/nytimes/covid-19-data/blob/bde13b021e99c6b4a63fb66a6144e889cc635e31/mask-use/README.md
+More information on methodology is available here: https://github.com/nytimes/covid-19-data/blob/bde13b021e99c6b4a63fb66a6144e889cc635e31/mask-use/README.md